carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 {% include {{ site.snippets }}/13/del_job_output1.snip %}

 Now cancel the job with it's job number.
-Absence of any job info indicates that the job has been successfully cancelled.
+A clean return of your command prompt indicates that the request to cancel the job was successful.

-{% include {{ site.snippets }}/13/del_job.snip %}
 ```
+{{ site.remote.prompt }} {{site.sched.del }} 38759
 # ...
 Note that it might take a minute for the job to disappear from the queue ...
 {{ site.remote.prompt }} {{ site.sched.status }} {{ site.sched.flag.user }}
 ```